giadina/pokedex/README.md

 3. Run `mvn clean install` to build your application
 4. Start application with `java -jar target/pokedex-api-1.0.0.jar server config.yml`
 5. Run `http://localhost:8080/pokemon/tangela` or the other endpoint provided in `PokemonResource.java`
+6. To see your application health enter url `http://localhost:8081/healthcheck`

 ### Docker